 - 3. Set the Region.
 Select the region where the router is located. - 4.
-Leave the wireless mode at the default setting of 802.11n.
-This mode is backward compatible with 802.11b and 802.11g wireless adapters. - 5.
+Leave the wireless mode set to its default setting (you can fine tune the wireless mode later-see the online User Manual). - 5.
+Select your wireless Security Option and passphrase.
+NETGEAR recommends WPA/WPA2 (see your online User Manual for a complete explanation of the various security types that are available). - 6.
 Click Apply to save your changes.